Soil Calculator

 • Loamy soil: balanced mixture of sand, silt, and clay

 Soil volume is a critical factor in successful gardening and landscaping.
 The amount of soil available to plants directly impacts their health, growth potential, and long-term survival.
+According to USDA NRCS soil health guidance, adequate soil volume and structure are foundational to healthy plant development.

 Soil volume is important for the following reasons: